 To help you stick to the program, we'll provide support from dietitians through phone calls, video calls, and emails.
 You'll also have access to group sessions with other participants led by dietitians, and there's a private Facebook group just for this study where you can chat with others for support.

 Before and after the program, you'll visit us in person to check your weight, body fat, and muscle.
-We'll also ask you to fill out some questionnaires about your eating habits, diet, sleep, and keep a food diary.
+We'll also ask you to fill out some questionnaires about your eating habits, diet, and sleep, and keep a food diary.
 You'll wear a small device on your wrist to track how active you are throughout the day.

 During the program, we'll ask you to keep track of whether you did your low-calorie day each week, and if you experienced any side effects from the diet like headaches, hunger, or feeling tired.
 We'll also ask for your feedback on how acceptable the diet is through a questionnaire.